Daring Jumping Spider Facts & Information

 Protect your home or business from daring jumping spiders by learning techniques for identification and control.

 How do I get rid of daring jumping spiders?

 What Orkin Does

-Orkin technicians are trained to help manage spiders and other pests.
-Since every yard or home is different, your Orkin technician will design a unique spider treatment program for your situation.
+Orkin Pros are trained to help manage spiders and other pests.
+Since every yard or home is different, your Orkin Pro will design a unique spider treatment program for your situation.

 Keeping spiders and pests out of your home is an ongoing process, not a one-time treatment.
 Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps — Assess, Implement and Monitor.

 Orkin can provide the right solution to keep spiders in their place...out of your home.

 The daring jumping spider, also known as the bold jumping spider, has a distinctive black or dark-gray hairy abdomen.

 Spots: Most members of this species have three white spots on their abdomen, but in some species the spots may be red or orange.

 Size: The adult female is about 3/8 to ¾ inch long, and the adult male is about ¼ to ½ inch long.